vmware-tanzu/tanzu-dev-portal/Guide_for_Contributors_New_to_Github.md

 Try to also keep to the indentation format so that the text looks neat and readable.

+Unfortunately, at this point in time, it is not possible to preview what it will look like on the actual website, but you can click on the Preview Changes tab to see if the edits show up in the right places.

 2. Scroll down to the Commit Changes section, and fill in the title.
 It defaults to ‘Update index.md’, but give it a short summary of **what you did** in less that 50 words
 3. Fill up the extended description with the reason **why** the update was needed, or the context around the update.